Gordon Moore introduces Moore's Law, predicting that the number of transistors on a microchip will double approximately every year.

 The band Severe Tire Damage performs the first live streaming event at Xerox PARC.
 The performance reportedly used “half of the total bandwidth of the internet” at the time.

-Jeff Bezos founds Amazon.com in his garage as an online bookstore
+Jeff Bezos founds Amazon.com in his garage as an online bookstore.

 The Institute of Electrical and Electronics Engineers ratified the 802.11 standard, establishing the framework for wireless networking technology.

-Larry Page and Sergey Brin found Google.
+Larry Page and Sergey Brin founded Google.

 The Human Genome Project is completed, opening the door for advancements in genetic research and new insights into human health and pathology.